-The intention of sustainability education can be summed up in a nutshell by the term Ecological Literacy.
-Incorporating ecological literacy as an integral part of the Besant Hill School educational process ensures that our students will develop a critical understanding and appreciation of the natural systems that support life on Earth.
-An ecologically literate student is solution oriented, and has a developing awareness of the ways we are all connected to the world around us, to each other, and to those that will come after us.
+The intention of sustainability education can be summed up with the term Ecological Literacy.
+Incorporating ecological literacy is an integral part of the Besant Hill School college preparatory program and educational process.
+We believe this program ensures our students will develop a critical understanding and appreciation of the natural systems that support life on Earth.
+An ecologically literate student is solution-oriented, and has a developing awareness of the ways in which we are all connected to the world around us, to each other, and to those who will come after us.

 A Unique Boarding School Experience

-Attending a boarding school in a beautiful California location with mountain vistas in every direction, and a five acre farm on campus, students have a unique opportunity to learn about and connect with their natural environment.
-Sustainability education engages us all in the active cultivation of a community ethic, an ethic that is committed to preserving and enriching our natural, social, and economic resources to meet our present needs, while ensuring that these resources will still be available to nourish and enrich future generations of the school community.
+Attending a boarding school in a beautiful California location with mountain vistas in every direction and a five-acre farm on campus, students have a unique opportunity to learn about and connect with their natural environment.
+Sustainability education engages us all in the active cultivation of a community ethic, an ethic that is committed to preserving and enriching our natural, social, and economic resources to meet our present needs, while ensuring that these resources will still be available to nourish and enrich future generations of our school community.

-For our students to become positive change agents in the 21st century they need to be informed and they need opportunities to engage in conversations about environmental issues.
-Environmental sustainability, like any skill, needs to be taught and learned, and our sustainability program at Besant Hill School is rooted deeply in the experiential philosophy of learning by practice: Integrated strategies of recycling in our dorms, and food waste composting in our dining commons offers our students an up-close consideration for our school waste stream.
-Our month long participation in the Green Cup Challenge each year demonstrates that our daily choices in energy use significantly influence our monthly energy consumption.
+For our students to become positive change agents in the 21st century, they need to be informed.
+They need opportunities to engage in conversations about environmental issues.
+Environmental sustainability, like any skill, needs to be taught and learned, and our sustainability program at Besant Hill School is rooted deeply in the experiential philosophy of learning by practice: Integrated strategies of recycling in our dorms, and food waste composting in our dining commons offer our students an up-close consideration for our school waste stream.
+Our month-long participation in the Green Cup Challenge each year demonstrates that our daily choices in energy use significantly influence our monthly energy consumption.
 The seasonal harvest of fruits and vegetables cultivated on our land provides our entire community an intimate appreciation for the food system that sustains our school.
 Hosting the yearly Green Schools Alliance Regional Conference at Besant Hill School, and participating in the Student Climate and Conservation Congress create unique forums for the cultivation of peer leadership networks and collaborative action planning.
 It is the real-world applications of sustainable practices in action that most effectively stimulate a culture of shared observations, sincere reflections, and creative solutions.